Documenting This American Family

 Morris, Victoria Newland[1, 2]

-Death 21 May 1931 Los Angeles, Los Angeles, California USA Find all individuals with events at this location [1
+Gender Female Death 21 May 1931 Los Angeles, Los Angeles, California USA [1]

 jointed the Church Of Jesus Christ Of Latter-Day Saints in Wales.